Priyanshu2826W/Health-Assistant/README.md

 #  Hardware Setup
 The system is powered using a rechargeable battery connected through a TP4056 charging module.
 A buck converter is used to regulate the voltage and ensure stable power supply to the MCU and other components.

-# Remaining implementation will be done during hackathon like:
+# The remaining implementation (In progress)
 * Integration of  pulse, temperature sensors and other hardware components.
 * Implementation of  decision-making logic for health suggestions
 * Display real-time feedback on LCD/OLED and emotion for the assitant
 * Adding interaction using buttons or voice input
 * Setting up with API and cloud( software part).

+* Updates and further developments will be added to the GitHub repository as the project progresses.

 # Future Scope
 1. Mobile App and Cloud Tracking